 Legendary soul singer Aretha Franklin’s tune ‘Baby I Love You’ can be heard during a scene when we get to know gangster Henry Hill’s mistress a bit more.
 As viewers watch Janice Rossi hang out with friends at her apartment during a poker game, the song plays, and we are introduced to another character, Spider, who is also based on a real-life gangster.

 Related: Jam with these hit songs with the word baby.

 Beyond the Sea – Bobby Darin

 ‘Beyond The Sea’ was originally a French song called ‘La Mer’ by Charles Trenet.
 The song became popular in America in 1959 when singer and performer Bobby Darin released the English version.
-The song can be heard in the Goodfellas film when the main character Henry Hill goes through some tough times and starts participating in small-time gangster activity to make ends meet.
+The song can be heard when Henry goes through some tough times and starts participating in small-time gangster activity to make ends meet.

 Related: Swim over to our playlist of the best songs about the sea.